 In a final case from the circuit courts, the Second Circuit issued a potentially important opinion on a successor's obligation to arbitrate whether it is bound to a predecessor's collective bargaining agreements.
 Local 348-S, UFCW, AFL-CIO, v.
 Meridian Mgmt.
-Corp., --- F.3d ----, No. 07-0080, 2009 WL 3151791 (2d Cir.
-Oct.
-2, 2009).
+Corp., 583 F.3d 65, (2d Cir.
+2009).
 The court, over strong dissent, held that while an employer's status as a successor does not automatically bind the successor to the substantive terms of the predecessor's CBA, the successor "is required to arbitrate the issue of whether and to what extent it is bound by the terms of that agreement."
-Id. at 1.
+Id. at 66.
 Meridian Management, a contractor for janitorial and other services, terminated its subcontract for janitorial services and eventually hired a majority of the subcontractor's employees to perform the janitorial services itself.
-Id. at 1-2.
+Id.
+At 66-67.
 Those employees were previously represented by Local 348-S under a CBA with the former subcontractor that included a clause requiring the subcontractor to contribute to the local union's health and welfare fund.
-Id. at 1.
+Id. at 66.
 After Meridian hired a majority of the subcontractor's employees, the local union sought recognition as the bargaining representative for those employees and Meridian refused.
-Id. at 2.
+Id. at 67.
 Local 348-S subsequently filed suit under the LMRA and ERISA, seeking to compel arbitration over whether Meridian, as a successor employer, was liable for the health and welfare fund contributions required by the subcontractor's CBA.
 See id.
 The district court found that Meridian was a successor, given the "obvious continuity in the workforce," and compelled arbitration.
 See id.

 On appeal, the Second Circuit agreed with the district court, purportedly based "on the unique facts of this case."
-Id. at 3.
+Id. at 68.
 The court reviewed Supreme Court precedent on successor obligations including John Wiley & Sons, Inc. v.
 Livingston, 376 U.S. 543 (1964); NLRB v.
 Burns International Security Services, 406 U.S. 272 (1972); Howard Johnson Co. v.
 Detroit Local Joint Executive Board, 417 U.S. 249 (1974); and Fall River Dyeing & Finishing Corp. v.
 NLRB, 482 U.S. 27 (1987).
 Though Meridian did not dispute that it was a successor and thus obligated to recognize and bargain with the local union, the court did a lengthy analysis on whether there existed a substantial continuity of the workforce.
-See 2009 WL 3151791 at 9-10.
+See 583 F.3d at 74-75.
 Based on the "key factor" that the employees represented by Local 348-S were "at all times . . . essentially working" for the successor, the court found that "[e]nforcing a duty to arbitrate the issue of [the successor's] obligation to comply with the substantive terms of the agreement is the most effective way to balance those interests recognized by the Supreme Court in Wiley, as well as Burns and Howard Johnson."
-Id. at 10-11.
+Id. at 74-75.
 And though "the case law clearly establishes that a successor is not automatically obligated by the substantive terms" of a predecessor's agreement, the court concluded that "requiring arbitration on this issue is the most efficient and fair means" for resolving a dispute over an obligation to comply with a particular term.
-Id. at 11.
+Id. at 76.
 The majority cautioned that it did not intend to "bin[d] all successor employers to the substantive terms of preexisting agreements" but that "where there are sufficient indicia of substantial continuity of identity of the workforce, it is possible that a successor employer will be bound at least by some of the substantive terms of a pre-existing CBA."
-Id. at 12.
+Id.